test-xcode

 1. Fix now - I'll help debug and fix

-2. Create todo - Add to todos/ for later
+2. Create todo - Add a todo for later (using the todo-create skill)

 3. Skip - Continue testing other screens